mcdeoliveira/tensegrity/doc/usage/structure.rst

 Loaded
 ^^^^^^

-In this case an equilibrium is sought in the presence of external forces, given as a `3 x n` array as the following one:
+In this case equilibrium is sought in the presence of external forces, given as a `3 x n` array as the following one:

 .. code-block:: python